nadeemZe/warehouse_management/README.md

 * Bloc .

-* You can add wares with varius of information about it.
+* You can add wares with various of information about it.

 * You can edit and delete any wares.

-* You can get inventory for any of the ware in the warehouse such as current amount and ware movevement throw month(in/out).
+* You can get inventory for any of the ware in the warehouse such as current amount and ware movement throw month(in/out).

 * Sqlflite with sqflite_common_ffi for storing data locally.